Nourishing The New Mother

 60 min ~ £40, 90 min ~ £60

 A postnatal reflexology treatment can help to balance hormones, encouraging the menstrual cycle to return to normal.
 Help prevent postnatal depression and anxiety.
 Boost energy levels, which may be lower due to the exertions of labour, looking after a new baby, and disrupted sleep patterns.
-Help with breast milk production, during a treatment, mother and baby tends to be calmer and more relaxed which can enhance bonding and successful breastfeeding, facilitating a more rapid ‘let down’ for milk flow, improving feelings of general well-being.
+Help with breast milk production, during a treatment, mother and baby tend to be calmer and more relaxed which can enhance bonding and successful breastfeeding, facilitating a more rapid ‘let down’ for milk flow, improving feelings of general well-being.

 Research has shown that reflexology is excellent for maintaining or increasing milk supply enhancing bonding and breastfeeding as well as helping to reduce the effects of post-natal depression.